-The red grape variety is an interspecific new variety between Piquepoul du Gers (Folle Blanche) x Riparia Grand Glabre (probably the paternal seed was a pollen mixture).
+The red grape variety is an interspecific new variety between Piquepoul du Gers (Folle Blanche) x Riparia Grand Glabre (presumably the paternal seed was a pollen mixture).
 Synonyms are 24-23 Baco, Baco 1, Baco 1-24, Baco 24-23; Bacoi, Baco Negru, Bacoi, Bago, Bako Noar, Bako Noir, Bakon, Bako Sieiski, Bako Speiskii, E x A Wolfschlugen and Frybert.
 Genes from Vitis riparia and Vitis vinifera are included.
-The hybrid was crossed in 1902 by the French breeder François Baco (1865-1947) in Bélus (South-West France).
-The variety was a cross between the three new varieties GR 7, Olivar and Totmur.
-It is also used as a table grape and as a rootstock vine.
+The hybrid was crossed in 1902 by the French breeder François Baco (1865-1947) in Bélus (Southwest France).
+The variety was a crossing partner of the three new varieties GR 7, Olivar and Totmur.
+It is also used as table grape and as a rootstock vine.